kowalevski/dev-notes/javascript/testing/configuring-jest.md

 ```

 ## Using module's aliases (absolute paths) in Jest tests

+> Full example of configuration you can see in the project [Lotto Game](https://github.com/kowalevski/lotto-game)

 If you are using webpack in your project, you can use absolute paths in your project.
 In webpack's configuration file it will be something like that: